Copious-Modding-Industries/Noitilities/README.md

-# Copi_Lib
+# Noitilities
 *Noita modding library focused on providing a wide variety of content with minimal impact on performance through a modules system.*
 ***
 ## Installation
 To install, download the library or add it as a submodule to your own mod's repo, anywhere in your mod folder.
-Initialize the library's dynamic file path system by typing `dofile_once("Mods/YOURMOD/Copi_Lib/CL_Init.lua").Init("FILEPATH/TO/LIBRARY/")`.
+Initialize the library's dynamic file path system by typing `dofile_once("Mods/YOURMOD/Noitilities/NL_Init.lua").Init("FILEPATH/TO/LIBRARY/")`.

-You may then load the required modules inside your files with a comma separated list of module names, such as `dofile_once("FILEPATH/TO/LIBRARY/CL_ModuleLoader.lua").DofileModules({"ModuleName", "ModuleName2"})`.
+You may then load the required modules inside your files with a comma separated list of module names, such as `dofile_once("FILEPATH/TO/LIBRARY/NL_ModuleLoader.lua").DofileModules({"ModuleName", "ModuleName2"})`.

 A list of modules will be featured below.
 ***